-If you’re looking to try out a natural soap, Dr. Squatch contains all natural ingredients and no harsh chemicals, with a selection of nine different blends and masculine scents.
+If you’re looking to try out a natural soap, Dr. Squatch contains natural ingredients and no harsh chemicals, with a selection of nine different blends and masculine scents.
 According to the wise words of our appreciative customers, these real soaps smell great and feel great.
 Don’t believe us?
 Listen to them then…

 Not sure which soap to try first?
-Take our Soap Quiz, or grab a Favorites Bundle to try out a few of our bestsellers.
+Take our Soap Quiz, or grab a Starter Bundle to try out a few of our bestsellers.
 Not sure if you want to try our soap at all?
 Where’s your sense of adventure!
 We’re confident that you’ll love our soap, so every bar comes with a ‘sudisfaction’ guarantee.
 If you’re not 100% satisfied send it back to us within 30 days for a full refund.
 Do your body a favor, order a bar of Dr. Squatch soap now.

 References:Last modified: February 6, 2021